-⊠ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 For the Fiscal Year Ende Or Transition Report Pursuant to Section 13 or 15 For the Transition Period Fr Commission File Nur om to CYANOTECH COR (Exact name of registrant as s specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 73-4460 Queen Kaahumanu Highway, Suite 102, Kailua-Kona, Hawaii (Address of principal executive offices) 91-1206026 (I. R. S. Employer Identification No.) 96740 (Zip Code) Registrant's telephone number, includ ing area code: (808) 320-1353 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Ru ale 405 of the Securities Act. $\square$ Yes $\boxtimes$ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\boxtimes$ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed preceding 12 months (or for such shorter period that the registrant was required to file s 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has submitted electronically every Interact (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that 1 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller report."
-Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark v correction of an error to previously issued financial statements. $\Box$ whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are restatements that require registrant's executive officers during the relevant recovery period pursuant to $\$240.1$ · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b- -2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of common shares held by non-affiliates computed by referbusiness day of the registrant's most recently completed second fiscal quarter, September · · · · · · · · · · · · · · · · · · · Number of shares outstanding of Registrant's Common Stock at June 13, 2025 was 7,232, ,217.
-DOCUMENTS INCORPORA' TED BY REFERENCE incorporated by reference in Part III of this Form 10-K.
+CORPORATION nt as specified in its charter) Nevada 91-1206026 (State or other jurisdiction of incorporation or organization) 73-4460 Queen Kaahumanu Highway, Suite 102, (I. R. S. Employer Identification No.) Kailua-Kona, Hawaii 96740 (Address of principal executive offices) Registrant's telephone number, i (Zip Code) including area code: (808) 326-1353 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports purs suant to Section 13 or Section 15(d) of the Act. ☐ Yes ☒ No uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of registrant was required to file such reports), and (2) has been subject to such ly every Interactive Data File required to be submitted pursuant to Rule 405 nths (or for such shorter period that the registrant was required to submit Indicate by check mark whether the registrant is a large accelerated filer, an emerging growth company.
+See the definitions of "large accelerated figrowth company" in Rule 12b-2 of the Exchange Act: an accelerated filer, a non-accelerated filer, a smaller reporting company, or iler," "accelerated filer," "smaller reporting company," and "emerging Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant new or revised financial accounting standards provided pursuant to Section has elected not to use the extended transition period for complying with any on 13(a) of the Exchange Act. \Box testation to its management's assessment of the effectiveness of its internal ley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that If securities are registered pursuant to Section 12(b) of the Act, indicate the filing reflect the correction of an error to previously issued financial s by check mark whether the financial statements of the registrant included in statements. \Box Indicate by check mark whether any of those error corrections are restate received by any of the registrant's executive officers during the relevant ments that required a recovery analysis of incentive-based compensation recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registrant is a shell company (as defi ned in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The aggregate market value of common shares held by non-affiliates con of the last business day of the registrant's most recently completed second nputed by reference to the price at which the common equity was last sold as d fiscal quarter, September 30, 2024, was approximately \$2,977,140.40.